zama-ai/concrete/docs/dev/explanation/COMPILATION.md

 ## MLIR conversion

-The actual compilation will be done by the concrete compiler, which is expecting an MLIR input.
+The actual compilation will be done by the **Concrete** compiler, which is expecting an MLIR input.
 The MLIR conversion goes from an operation graph to its MLIR equivalent.
 You can read more about it [here](./MLIR.md)

 ## Example walkthrough #1